gamesbook/pyprototypr/docs/layouts_track.rst

       circle, a ``Polygon`` track is a fairly easy way to create a circular track.

-      In this example, there are eight hexgons in a circular arrangement
+      In this example, there are eight hexagons in a circular arrangement
       - one drawn at each of the vertices of an octagon (an eight-sided polygon).

+      The polygon numbering starts on the mid-right (or just above) of the figure and continues in an anti-clockwise direction.

 ===== ======